How to Cook Tofu- Everything you need to know!

 Frying tofu is ridiculously easy.
 For this, I like to cut the tofu into triangles (see how to do this in my video above).

 Start by filling a large skillet with oil so that there’s about 1/4 inch high in the pan and put over medium heat.
-Once the oil is hot, add in the tofu and fry for about 3-4 minutes on each side.
+Once the oil is hot, add in the tofu and pan fry for 3-4 minutes on each side, about 15 minutes total .
 Watch it carefully so that it does not cook for too long on either side.

 Place the fried tofu on a paper towel lined plate to remove excess moisture.
 Sprinkle with salt and enjoy!